Show All Answers

-Use of recreation facilities is by pre-registration only to limit capacity and ensure physical distancing, with enhanced cleaning and other measures to protect the safety of staff and the public.
+Use of recreation facilities is by pre-registration in order to limit capacity and ensure physical distancing, with enhanced cleaning and other measures to protect the safety of staff and the public.

-When you come to one our facilities, you’ll notice that things are a bit different.
-The only public allowed inside will be registered patrons, and we have assigned different entrances based on the type of activity to ensure we can limit the number of human interactions and reduce potential risk of exposure to COVID-19.
-Details are available at www.coquitlam.ca/registration and a map of Poirier Sport & Leisure Complex is available here.
+When you come to one of our facilities, you’ll notice that things are different.
+The only public allowed inside is registered patrons, and we have assigned different entrances based on the type of activity to ensure we can limit the number of human interactions.

-All registered user will be asked to NOT loiter in the facilities.
-There will be queues for arrival, and once a facility user has finished their session, staff will be requesting them to leave promptly.
+All registered users will be asked to NOT loiter in the facilities.
+There will be queues for arrival, and once a facility user has finished their session, staff will ask them to leave promptly.